 Blink-Photo Limited, based in Euxton Lane, Chorley and operating under parent company Blink Group Limited, has acquired CIC Photographic (CIC) for a seven-figure sum.

 Prior to the acquisition Blink Group Limited employed 50 staff members across Blink-Photo Limited and sister company Blink MCR Limited with a combined turnover of over £4 million.

 The corporate finance team at MHA Chiks advised Blink-Photo Limited on the deal with funding provided by Allied Irish Bank (GB).

-The purchase of CIC Creative will see 36 employees and a turnover of £2.2 million join the Blink Group.
+The purchase of CIC Photographic will see 36 employees and a turnover of £2.2 million join the Blink Group.
 The team at CIC, led by managing director, Nicola Tayler, will stay in their current roles and will continue to operate as normal across its offices in Stoke and China.

 CIC operates as a full service creative agency, providing CGI, branding, video production, product design and digital services to clients Victoria Plum, RKW, Morphy Richards, Wrights Food Group, Port Vale Football Club and MoBike.

 Blink-Photo Limited was formed in 2006 and as one of the country’s largest commercial photography studios it specialises in room set, location, food and model photography.
 Clients include N Brown Group, Sainsburys, House of Fraser and Booths.